TGianella/create-react-component-CLI/README.md

 This creates a component_name component at src/pages with props prop1 and prop2 and already imported into parent_component.

+You can edit the base file path used for creating components in config.json.

 ## Common issues

 - This package checks that react is properly installed by reading package.json.
 Using it outside of a react project is going to throw an error.
 - Your project needs to have a 'src' directory at the root if you dont specify a path with `--path`.

+## TODO

+- Testing
+- Heavy refactoring, splitting up code into functions and modules.
+- Continue implementing options on the command line to unopinionate this package